Metropolitan area: Japan

+Metropolitan areas in Japan include the Greater Tokyo Area, formerly the most populous metropolitan area in the world.

 Pakistan

 Pakistan has nine metropolitan areas with populations greater than a million.
-Five of these are entirely in Punjab including Lahore, Faisalabad, Gujranwala, Multan; one (Islamabad-Rawalpindi is split between Punjab and the Islamabad Capital Territory; two are located in Sindh, including Karachi, the largest metropolitan area in the country, and Hyderabad; one in Khyber Pakhtunkhwa: Peshawar; and the final in Balochistan: Quetta.
+Five of these are entirely in Punjab including Lahore, Faisalabad, Gujranwala, Multan; one (Islamabad-Rawalpindi) is split between Punjab and the Islamabad Capital Territory; two are located in Sindh, including Karachi, the largest metropolitan area in the country, and Hyderabad; one in Khyber Pakhtunkhwa: Peshawar; and the final in Balochistan: Quetta.

-Data are referred to 1972 Shimla Agreement borders, after 1971 Indo-Pakistani war.